 • Vegetable Tanned Kangaroo Leather is light and strong.
 It is used frequently for Done by Mauppers and linings.
 It is the most ethical and sustainable leather available.

-• Vegetable Tanned Bovine Leather is thick and hardwearing, and often used for insoles, soles small heels and some uppers.
+• Vegetable Tanned Bovine Leather is thick and hardwearing, and often used for insoles, soles, small heels and some uppers.
 Vegetable tanning has less impact on the environment as it uses less harsh chemicals.
 It also produces biodegradable leather which is eco-friendly.

 • High Quality Salvaged Surplus Leather is often used for uppers and linings.
 This is a recycled material.
 It is salvaged from larger businesses waste.
 It is either vegetable tanned or chrome tanned.
-Recyled materials are eco-friendly materials!
+Recycled materials are eco-friendly materials!

 • Vegan Leather is used occasionally.
 It is available on request for custom orders.
 All vegan leather currently available (with the exception of Reishi which is pure mycellium) is some kind of natural fibre, mixed with a plastic binder.

 Some styles require the use of fabrics and stuffings.

 • Organic Cotton [biodegradable] used in some linings, uppers and heel covers

 • Eucalyptus Fibre Filling [biodegradable] // used in uppers as stuffing

 • Cotton Wadding [biodegradable] used in uppers as stuffing